8bits1beard-io/StartPage-Studio/DEPLOYMENT.md

 - Responsive design for all screen sizes
 - WCAG accessibility features
 - All styling inline (no external dependencies)

+### App Shortcuts (.lnk files)

+When you create links with type "App" (for local applications), the PowerShell script generates Windows shortcut files (.lnk) in the same directory as the landing page.
+The landing page links to these shortcuts, allowing users to launch local applications directly from the browser.

 ## Local Testing